Quick Reference

 - makes it clear whether a request reads, creates, updates, or deletes data

-Glossary Term Entry Location: Core Concepts - HTTP method
+Glossary Term Entry Location: Core Concepts, API Fundamentals - HTTP method

 HTTPS